commercialhaskell/stack/doc/README.md

 <div class="hidden-warning"><a href="https://docs.haskellstack.org/"><img src="https://cdn.jsdelivr.net/gh/commercialhaskell/stack/doc/img/hidden-warning.svg"></a></div>

-# The Haskell Tool Stack
+# Welcome to Stack

-Welcome to the [Haskell](https://www.haskell.org/) programming language and the Haskell Tool Stack (Stack)!
-Stack is a program for developing Haskell projects.
-It is aimed at new and experienced users of Haskell and seeks to support them fully on Linux, macOS and Windows.
+Welcome to the [Haskell](https://www.haskell.org/) programming language and Stack!
+Stack is an established program for developing Haskell projects.[^1] It is aimed at new and experienced users of Haskell and seeks to support them fully on Linux, macOS and Windows.

+[^1]:
+    The project's first public commit was on 29 April 2015.
+It changed its name to the Haskell Tool Stack on 18 May 2015.
+It is now widely known simply as Stack.

 Haskell code is compiled by the
 [Glasgow Haskell Compiler](https://www.haskell.org/ghc/) (GHC), which can also